Chart Color Schemes

 Population growth drivers in The Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 The Hill's population is estimated at around 2,217 as of Feb 2026.
-This reflects an increase of 141 people since the 2021 Census, which reported a population of 2,076.
-The change is inferred from AreaSearch's estimate of 2,117 residents following examination of ABS ERP data released in June 2024 and validation of seven new addresses since the Census date.
+This reflects an increase of 141 people since the 2021 Census, which reported a population of 2,076 people.
+The change is inferred from AreaSearch's estimate of the resident population at 2,117 following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
 This level of population equates to a density ratio of 4,030 persons per square kilometer, placing The Hill in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 6.8% since the 2021 census exceeded Rest of NSW's 5.9%.
-Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+The suburb's 6.8% growth since the 2021 census exceeded the Rest of NSW's 5.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 56% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, The Hill is forecasted to experience significant population increase among the top quartile of locations outside capital cities.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 1,038 persons to 2041, reflecting an overall increase of 50.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, for covered areas.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Considering projected demographic shifts, a significant population increase is forecast for The Hill, with an expected increase of 920 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 37% over the 17 years.

 Frequently Asked Questions - Population